 - Regulate your blood pressure and blood sugar levels.

 - Know your family’s medical history and share it with your eye doctor to help detect any signs of potential disease early when treatment can be most effective.

 - Protect your eyes while working on a computer — every 20 minutes, look at something 20 feet away, for 20 seconds.

-You can learn more about all of the retinal disease Texas Retina Associates treats here.
+You can learn more about all of the retinal diseases Texas Retina Associates treats here.